 But the basic idea of the RPA — ongoing independent political organization based on social justice movements with union allies — should be possible everywhere if activists understand that that is what they need to create.

 Many of the leaders, organizers, and candidates of the RPA have joined East Bay DSA.
 East Bay DSA endorsed the RPA candidates and RPA coordinated and worked with the Beckles campaign, which had substantial DSA-organized involvement.
 But DSA as such had very little presence in the RPA campaigns.
-EBDSA mobilizations this fall for five local campaigns did not include Richmond.
-In part this has to do with geography.
+East Bay DSA mobilizations this fall for five local campaigns did not include Richmond.
+In part, this has to do with geography.
 Richmond is at the end of the train line and is barely in the consciousness of DSA activists in Oakland.

 Articles and books about the RPA experience as well as bylaws and an archive of RPA newsletters can be found on the RPA website.
 Press the “about” tab and scroll to the bottom.